Photo by Pexelson

 It’s crucial to make decisions on your current financial standing, and it is not possible without a strategic plan.
-If you did not make a plan at the start of the year, this is the perfect time to do it.
-Start new projects that you have wanted to begin, but could not, and make modifications in what you are currently doing strategically.
-Seek advice from the policymakers, and the think tanks and make a plan to rise above the crisis.
+If you did not plan at the start of the year, this is the perfect time to do it.
+Start new projects that you have wanted to begin but could not and modify what you are currently doing strategically.
+Seek advice from the policymakers and the think tanks and make a plan to rise above the crisis.

 Communicate Regularly With Your Stakeholders

 What is happening to your business in the COVID-19 pandemic is not only important to you, but it is also vital to your stakeholders.
 So, communicate your situation, strategies, and challenges to them.
 Your staff needs to know your plans and the likely impact the situation will have on their lives.
 Moreover, keep your customers updated as well, and communicate with them.